giodestone/Hart-Keyboard/README.md

 ## Tools
 * Access to a calibrated, reliable 3D printer.
     * + related tools for 3D print refinement such as a file/sandpaper.
-* 1x flush cutters
+* 1x flush cutters (aka snips)
-* 1x tuler
+* 1x ruler
-* 2x needlenose pliers for stabaliser wire creation (or 1x needlenose plier, 1x wire straightner/double nylon jaw)
+* 2x needle-nose pliers for stabaliser wire creation (or 1x needle-nose plier, 1x wire straightener/double nylon jaw)
-* 1x soldering iron with your preferred tip (I used a Pinecil - highly reccomend)
+* 1x soldering iron with your preferred tip (I used a Pinecil - highly recommend)
+* 1x solder sucker (I used a SS 02 Ali-Express clone - it was 10x better than my previous one and cost only £4)
 * 1x rosin-core lead-free solder spool
 * 1x spool of enamelled wire
 * 1x roll of electrical tape (I used white)